rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### 2. Post Migration Checks

-:heavy_check_mark: New data from Gen1 is copied to Gen2 path.
+:heavy_check_mark: Data in forms of files and folders landed to Gen2 path.

 ### 3. Data Validation

-Post Incremental copy process is completed , the Gen1 file and folder details are written into CSV.
-Below is the sequence of functions being called out as part of Validation process :
+This step ensures that the right data is migrated from Gen1 to Gen2.To validate the same process ,below is the sequence of functions being called out in a single script :

 #### 3.1 InvokeValidation
 #### 3.2 GetGen1Inventory
 #### 3.3 GetGen2Inventory
 #### 3.4 CompareGen1andGen2

+Run the script (##name##) which will read the Gen1Inventory and Gen2Inventory